95 Reasons to Go To West Virginia

 31-Watch a Baseball Game at Appalachian Power Park: Come out and enjoy America’s favorite pastime, baseball, with the West Virginia Power.
 The Power is a minor league baseball team and is the class-A affiliate to the Pittsburgh Pirates.
 The park itself is remarkable and hosts many fun and charity events.

 32- Visit the Pearl S. Buck Birthplace: See the historic home, now converted museum, of Pearl S. Buck, located in Hillsboro.
 Buck was the first American woman to win both the Pulitzer Prize (The Good Earth) and the Nobel Prize for Literature.
 The home is located in one of my favorite parts of West Virginia where you will get a good dose of country charm and majestic mountains.

-36- Have Lunch at the Cathedral Cafe: This 100+ year old stone church, now restaurant, is a local’s favorite and offers tasty sandwiches, soups, and drinks.
+36- Have Lunch at the Cathedral Cafe: This 100+-year-old stone church, now a restaurant, is a local’s favorite and offers tasty sandwiches, soups, and drinks.
 This is a popular spot for locals, coffee drinkers, and artsy types, located in downtown Fayetteville.

 37- Take a Drive and Hike Through Hawk’s Nest State Park: This state park is bursting with beauty and fun in the form of stunning panoramic views, wildlife, an aerial tram to the river, hiking, and a jetboat adventure ride.
 Rooms are cheap if you wish to stay and the restaurant is not bad either.